This blog may contain affiliate links. Read our disclosure policy for more info.

 There is also a famous photography location (pictured above) where the mountains reflect in a small creek.
 The location can be found here, but you need to park at the off-leash dog park.
 Once parked, you need to cross the road and then walk under the train tracks keeping the creek to your left until you reach a trail.
 The trail will take you straight to the viewpoint and although a little off the beaten path, it is still a pretty well-known spot (especially among photographers!)

-Wild Life Distillery has become famous among locals for their premium spirits.
-You can often find their bottles in small liquor stores around the province, or if you’re in Canmore, you can stop by the distillery and buy from the storefront.
+Wild Life Distillery has become famous among locals for its premium spirits.
+You can often find their bottles in small liquor stores around the province, or if you’re in Canmore, you can stop by the distillery and buy directly from the storefront.

 However, if you’re more like us and prefer to get cocktails made for you, then you’re in luck too!